elastio/bon/website/src/guide/patterns/shared-configuration.md

 To overcome this problem you can utilize the [`macro_rules_attribute`] crate.
 It allows you to declare an [`attribute_alias`](https://docs.rs/macro_rules_attribute/latest/macro_rules_attribute/macro.attribute_alias.html) that defines all the shared configuration for your builders and makes it reusable.

-Use this approach if you have a lot of structs/functions in your crate that need a builder
+Use this approach if you have a lot of structs/functions in your crate that need a builder.

 ### Structs